assadiandre/SantaCruzRideApp/README.md

 #### Step 1 - Setting up the Backend

 Go into the project directory with terminal:
- `cd SantaCruzRideApp`
+ - `cd SantaCruzRideApp`

 Lets first setup the Backend.
 This should install the necessary modules:
-`cd Backend`
+ - `cd Backend`
-`npm install`
+ - `npm install`

+Now run the following command.
+This is where we will stash our environment variables:
+ - `touch .env`

-Everything should be installed now.
-We need to just provide our Database connection string you will need to be added to the `SantaCruzRideApp-Cluster`
+Everything should be installed now, but we still need to populate our .env file.
+The Database connection string will be needed for this.
+Make sure you have a MongoDB account setup, and have been added to the `SantaCruzRideApp-Cluster`

+Once you're added you should be able to see the project dashboard.
+Go to `Database Access` in the left tab pane.
+You should now be viewing the Database Access page.
+Click on `+ Add New Database User` you will be prompted to provide a user name, password and an IP address.

+Once you've setup your user, we can get the connection string the project dashboard in the `Database` section of the left tab pane.
+Click Connect --> Connect your application

+You should be able to view a connection string, copy it.
+My string looks something like this: `mongodb+srv://andreassadi:mypassword@santacruzrideapp-cluste.z8ywr.mongodb.net/SantaCruzRideApp-Cluster?retryWrites=true&w=majority`

+Now populate our .env file with two fields:

+    PORT=3001
+    DB_CONNECTION_STRING=mongodb+srv://andreassadi:mypassword@santacruzrideapp-cluste.z8ywr.mongodb.net/SantaCruzRideApp-Cluster?retryWrites=true&w=majority

+Now everything is setup, run the backend by running the following command:

+    node index.js